Fauve Garden, history of a motif

 Do...
 And redo!

-I sent all the elements to our textile printer , and we did some initial tests to consider the pattern with color on the viscose poplin.
+I sent all the elements to our textile printer , and we did some initial tests to envision the pattern with color on the viscose poplin.
 Upon receipt, I was very disappointed: the design didn't come out well, the lines were too thin.
 The scale wasn't great either, the patterns were too small, too compact, and not legible enough.
-But it still allowed me to validate my color choices, and above all to highlight the flaws in my first drawings.
+But it still allowed me to validate my color choices, and above all, to highlight the flaws in my first drawings.
 So I completely redrew each element, reworked the placements, made new test prints on paper...
-And sent it back to the textile printer, crossing my fingers that the pattern would be as beautiful as I imagined.
-And this second test was the right one, I had my signature pattern!
+And sent it back to the textile printer, crossing my fingers that the pattern would be as beautiful as I imagined it.
+And this second attempt was the right one; I had my signature pattern!

 The new print is ready, we will have to choose the color range .
 For this, I established a range of colors for Fauvae Botanica.
-I chose Cherry Red , Glazed Brown , and Mahogany as new colors to add to our range.
-They are a perfect complement to Sand , Khaki , Ink Blue and Scarab Green already present in our fabric range.
+I settled on Cherry Red , Iced Brown , and Mahogany as new colors to add to our range.
+They are a perfect complement to Sand , Khaki , Ink Blue and Beetle Green already present in our fabric range.
 And above all, they combine with each other and with the fabrics that we had sourced in deadstock and the jacquards that we had woven: the Storm Grey and Deep Black wools, the Botanica Ecru and Ink Blue jacquards.

-Once the colours were decided, I made a selection of colours for each material: the Jardin Fauve pattern is available in Cherry Red , Scarab Green , Ink Blue and Sand .
+Once the colors were decided, I made a selection of colors for each material: the Fauve Garden pattern is available in Cherry Red , Scarab Green , Ink Blue and Sand .

 How is a collection created?

 The work on the collection is built around a primary inspiration (here the secret garden ).
 I imagine a wardrobe that will fit into this universe.
-I draw models, combine the clothes together until I decide on the patterns that will build the season's wardrobe.
+I design models, combine the clothes together until I finalize the patterns that will build the season's wardrobe.

-At the same time, I work on the choice of materials, the range of colors, the patterns and I carry out initial fabric tests to decide which ones will be best suited to the patterns.
-When the colors are decided, we have the range of matching buttons produced, we order the sewing threads , and we then sew the visuals that will be presented during the shooting.
+At the same time, I work on the choice of materials, the range of colors, the patterns and I carry out initial fabric tests to decide which ones will be most suitable for the patterns.
+When the colors are decided, we have the range of matching buttons produced, we order the sewing threads , and we then sew the visuals which will be presented during the shooting.

 The Viper dress in Scarab Green Fawn Garden - The Soliflore dress in Ink Blue Fawn Garden - The Cicadella blouse in Cherry Red Fawn Garden